Wahi3b/Hate-Speech-Detection-App/README.md

 ## To run the application:

-Clone the repository (git clone repository-url)
+1. Clone the repository (git clone repository-url).
-Create a Virtual Environment
+2. Create a Virtual Environment.
-Install the required packages (pip install -r requirements.txt) Run the application (flask run) in your terminal.
+3. Install the required packages (pip install -r requirements.txt).
+4. Run the application (flask run) in your terminal.